adrianmross/galagorand/Blog.md

 ### The Potential of ASAs

 NFTs have taken the last few years by storm.
 They are a way to represent ownership of digital assets.
-They are unique, non-interchangeable, and can be used to represent objects outside of a standard token.
+They are unique, non-interchangeable, and can be used to represent objects outside of a standard fungible token.
 However, recently the hype has stagnated due to a commonly held perception that they are nothing more than 2d variations of an ape.
 While this is one use case, NFTs have the potential to be so much more.
 They can be used to represent ownership of physical assets, like a house or a car.
 They can be used to represent ownership of other digital asset, like a video game item or a song.
 They facilitate asset transferring, enable fractional ownership, and enable other possibilities like ongoing royalty payments and automated rental agreement.

 Algorand is the perfect blockchain to build these NFTs on.
 Not only is it a fast, secure, and scalable blockchain, but it has a built-in feature that makes it easy to create and manage NFTs.
 It is called Algorand Standard Assets (ASA), which provides a standardized, Layer-1 mechanism to represent any type of asset on the Algorand blockchain.